 That's a standard outing for Lamb.
 Against Texas Tech and Baylor—two of his other best games—he also ran only two(!) routes in each game that required him to separate.
-For whatever reason, Big 12 teams favor soft zones and off coverage, which makes it hard to scout the wide receivers playing against them (as well as for their teams to play effective defense, imho).
+For whatever reason, Big 12 teams favor soft zones and off coverage.
+That makes it hard to scout the wide receivers playing against them (as well as for their teams to play effective defense, in my humble opinion).
 As a result, Lamb rarely had the opportunity to showcase separation and release skills.

 Of course, there are still things to glean from Lamb's tape.
 The soft defense just makes paying attention to context extra important.
 Accordingly, this article contains three sections—one for Lamb's play after the catch, one for his play against zone, and another for his play against man.